-- Development, Test, and Refinement During this period, selected organizations will develop or identify supporting software to be used during for analysis and testing of information exchanges, XML schemas and XML instances documents during the the Geo4NIEM Initiative. - Preliminary Design and Deliverables This is a milestone established for participants to complete initial draft documents, such as design documents or preliminary service implementations needed for initiative coordination and integration, as determined by IP Team and Participants during the Task Initiation Workshop.
-This Milestone activity may be conducted using WebEx and Telecon. - Demonstration Milestones A Milestone is established for submitting draft engineering reports and demonstration material prepared to date.
-These preparations are typically organized and coordinated among Participants according to architecture dependencies to achieve integration of components, support demonstration and final delivery. - Final Delivery This milestone is the close of funded activity, when all final reports and demonstration materials are due.
+- □ Task Initiation Workshop the Task Initiation Workshop will be a face-to-face meeting and last approximately two days.
+During the Workshop, participants will (a) develop generic interfaces and protocols to be used as the starting place for software components, (b) finalize the initial System Architecture and; (c) refine the Demonstration Concept.
+Attendance at the Workshop is required by participants and includes Sponsor representation. - Preliminary Design and Deliverables This is a milestone established for participants to complete initial draft documents, such as design documents or preliminary service implementations needed for initiative coordination and integration, as determined by IP Team and Participants during the Task Initiation Workshop.
+This Milestone activity may be conducted using GoToMeeting and Telecon. - Design, Development, Testing, and Evaluation Sprints During each of these periods, selected organizations will draft or update software, hardware, and data designs as needed; develop or identify supporting software, hardware, and instance data; conduct analysis and testing of target information exchanges and system capabilities; then evaluate the designs in light of running code experience. - □ Final Demonstration Milestone A Milestone is established for submitting drafts of engineering reports and demonstration material.
+These preparations are typically organized and coordinated among Participants according to roles and system architectural dependencies to achieve integration of components, support demonstration and final delivery. - □ Final Delivery This milestone is the close of funded activity, when all final reports and demonstration materials are due.
 Further development may take place to refine demonstrations for placement for public viewing on the OGC website, or for subsequent OGC meetings.

-4.1 Geo4NIEM Lifecycle Phases
+4.1 Project Lifecycle Phases